CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 2.4.Ti=Principal Office

-2.4.sec=The Company’s principal office will initially be at {P1.Addr.1,2}, but it may be relocated by the Managers at any time.
+2.4.sec=The Company’s principal office will initially be at {Co.Addr.1,2}, but it may be relocated by the Managers at any time.

 2.5.Ti=Designated Office and Agent for Service of Process

-2.5.sec=The Company's initial designated office will be at the Principal Office and the name of its initial agent for service of process at that address will be {Agent.Name.Full}.
+2.5.sec=The Company's initial designated office will be at the Principal Office and the name of its initial agent for service of process at that address will be {Co.Regis.Name.Full}.
 The Company’s designated office and its agent for service of process may only be changed by filing notice of the change with the State of Delaware.

 2.6.Ti=Purposes and Powers

-2.6.sec=The Company is formed for the purpose of engaging in {P1.Business.cl}.
+2.6.sec=The Company is formed for the purpose of engaging in {Co.Business.cl}.
 The Company has the power to do all things necessary, incident, or in furtherance of that business or any other lawful business for which limited liability companies may be formed under the Act.

 2.7.Ti=Title to Assets